Best Practices for Malpractice Prevention

 Stay focused on your practice.
 An adjuster will be assigned to manage your case and make recommendations about how to proceed.
 If a claim proceeds to litigation it is taken over by the insurer’s legal counsel and fees are covered by your malpractice insurance.

-Malpractice Insurance and TripleGuard™ Insurance are underwritten by Zurich Insurance Company Ltd. CDSPI Malpractice Insurance is offered in all provinces and territories except Alberta, Ontario and Quebec.
+Malpractice Insurance and TripleGuard™ Insurance are underwritten by Zurich Insurance Company Ltd (Canadian Branch).
+CDSPI Malpractice Insurance is offered in all provinces and territories except Alberta, Ontario and Quebec.

 The information contained here is a summary only.
 A full description of coverage and eligibility, including exclusions, restrictions and limitations can be found in the Policy Terms and Conditions governing each plan.